• Skip to main content

 Honestly, madeleines come together effortlessly, and they’re quick since the

-refrigerator does most of the work.
+refrigerator does most of the work!

-lukewarm (not hot) milk.
+Step 2: In another bowl, whisk together the olive oil, almond milk, and vanilla extract.
+Use lukewarm (not hot) milk.
 It’ll help thoroughly mix everything.

-- Add the liquid ingredients to the dry and stir gently until all ingredients
+Step 3: Add the liquid ingredients to the dry and stir gently until all ingredients

 are well moistened.

-- Cover the batter and slide it in the refrigerator for an hour or two.
+Step 4: Fold in very finely chopped walnuts along with shredded carrots.
+Cover the batter and slide it into the refrigerator for an hour or two.

-You can do a skewer test.
-It should come out with a few moist crumbs
+Step 6: Bake for about 12 to 14 minutes.
+When the edges start turning color, and the middle is springy to a light touch, the madeleines are ready.
+You can also do a skewer test.
+It should come out with a few moist crumbs attached.

 • Don’t overmix the batter.